 - 1. Read this RPL Kit to determine what you can do and where you wish to gain recognition for your prior learning. - 2.
 For those units of competency being sought examine in detail and reflect on their associated elements and performance criteria. - 3.
 Use the 'Guide to collection of evidence' for each unit of competency to translates the technical detail of the competency standard into a self-assessment approach that permits you to identify where you can provide evidence in the form of credentials, observation reports, written testimonials, or in a portfolio. - 4.
-Collect, sort and package the relevant evidence against each unit of competency. - 5.
-Complete the RPL Kit's cover sheet, check that all relevant forms have been signed and included, and after copying the completed package, submit the evidence and all the completed sheets in this Kit to the Registered Training Organisation for assessment.
+Collect, sort and identify the relevant evidence against each unit of competency.
+It is your job to link the evidence to a unit and state its relevance.
+It is not the job of the assessor to do so.
+The assessor's job is to determine whether the evidence submitted satisfied the evidence criteria required for a unit. - 5.
+Complete the RPL Kit's cover sheet, check that all relevant forms have been signed and included, and after copying the completed package, submit the evidence and all the completed sheets in this Kit to Australian Salesmasters Training Company for assessment.